samkenxstream/appengine-plugins-core/README.md

 # How to use

 Build the library using the "mvn clean install" command at the repository root directory, where the pom.xml file is located.
-This produces a google-cloud-app-0.1-SNAPSHOT.jar file in the "target" directory that you can import to your application's class path.
+This produces a app-tools-lib-for-java-0.3-SNAPSHOT.jar file in the "target" directory that you can import to your application's class path.

 To deploy a new version, a client calls the library in the following way:

-// Example optional flags.
-Map<Option, String> flags = new HashMap<>();
-flags.put(Option.PROMOTE, "true");
-flags.put(Option.FORCE, "true);
+// Create action configuration.
+For example:

+Path appYaml = Paths.get("path", "to", "appYaml");

+DeployConfiguration configuration = DefaultDeployConfiguration.newBuilder(appYaml)

+  .bucket("gs://my-gcs-bucket")

+  .force(true)

+  .promote(true)

+  .build();

 // Create an action object.

-Action deployAction = new DeployAction(sourceDirectory, stagingDirectory, AppType.CLASSIC_APP_ENGINE, sdkRoot, flags);
+AppAction deployAction = new DeployAction(configuration);

 // Execute the action.

 deployAction.execute();